What TurkStat do?

 Industrial Production Index

-Industrial production decreased by 0.1% compared with previous month
+Industrial production increased by 7.3% compared with same month of previous year

 Read more >>